Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

     software, hardware, tests, documentation, version control, releases etc
 * `Compliance Automation` - auto scan infrastructure to identify security issues
 * `Vendor lock-in` - dependency on one specific vendor, without ability to switch
 * `UUID` - Universally unique identifier.
-When systems need to generate unique numbers without coordination
+When systems need to generate unique IDs without coordination
 * `QR code` - Quick Response code.
 Allows quick transfer of real world information to computer (e.g. link to a web page)
 * `Digital signature` - guarantees that the contents of a message have not been altered in transit
     * Server generates hash using private+public keys, adds it to the message and sends to client